-Trailhead Location: Sunrise Lakes
+- Trailhead Location: Sunrise Lakes

-On the southern side of Tioga Road, southwestern end of Tenaya Lake (Latitude, Longitude: 37.825883, -119.470066)
+- On the southern side of Tioga Road, southwestern end of Tenaya Lake (Latitude, Longitude: 37.825883, -119.470066)

-Payoff Factor: 5
+- Payoff Factor: 5

-(1 being “Meh…”, 5 being “Hike?
+- (1 being “Meh…”, 5 being “Hike?
 What hike?”)

-Difficulty Factor: 4 (some sections are a 5)
+- Difficulty Factor: 4 (some sections are a 5)

-(1 being your Grandma can do this hike, 5 being you’ll feel like your Grandma when this hike is over)
+- (1 being your Grandma can do this hike, 5 being you’ll feel like your Grandma when this hike is over)

-Length (Distance): 12.6 miles
+- Length (Distance): 12.6 miles

-Length (Time): 5-7 hours
+- Length (Time): 5-7 hours

-Cumulative Elevation Gain: 3,218 feet
+- Cumulative Elevation Gain: 3,218 feet

 It is a fairly long and difficult hike with some exposure thrown in just before the summit as you cross a narrow ridge with deep drop-offs on both sides.
-If you’re afraid of heights you probably don’t want to attempt this hike although there are excellent, but not 360 degree, views just before you cross the arête.
+If you’re afraid of heights you probably don’t want to attempt this hike although there are excellent, but not 360 degrees, views just before you cross the arête.
 You will see conflicting mileages on this trail, but I’m going with the distance from the GPS app I use on my phone as it has been very accurate every time I’ve tested it.

 The trail will run along Tenaya Creek for the first half mile or so and then begins a very steep climb at about two miles in.
 This is easily the hardest part on your legs as the trail climbs about 1,000 feet in less than a mile (20% grade)… it’s no fun on the way down either!
 From there the trail descends a bit then makes a moderately steep climb to the summit of Clouds Rest.